Downtown Pittsburgh's Creative Center for Film and Theatre

 What is the application deadline?

-Applications and portfolios are accepted on a rolling basis until July 15, 2021.
+Applications and portfolios are accepted on a rolling basis.

 What does the application process entail?

-- Complete Point Park's graduate application for admission and submit official transcripts from all post-secondary institutions attended to the Office of Graduate Admission.
+- Complete Point Park's graduate application for admission and submit official transcripts from all post-secondary institutions attended to the Office of Graduate and Online Admissions.

 - Submit an artistic portfolio through Acceptd via Point Park University's Acceptd home page.